 Prior to joining the firm, Mr. Dibble completed judicial clerkships at both the United States District Court for the District of Utah, where he clerked for Chief Judge Dee V. Benson, and at the Utah Court of Appeals, where he clerked for Judge James Z. Davis.
 While clerking, Mr. Dibble gained valuable insight into both federal and state litigation, and trial and appellate practice.

-Mr. Dibble maintains an AV Preeminent (4.8) rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics.
-He has been included on the list of The Best Lawyers in America in Labor Law -Management and was also selected for inclusion in Mountain States Super Lawyers (2017) in the category of Employment Litigation and has been selected by his peers as one of Utah’s “Legal Elite,” as published in Utah Business Magazine (2009-2012, 2016, 2018).
+Mr. Dibble maintains an AV Preeminent rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics.
+He has been selected for inclusion in Mountain States Super Lawyers (2017-2020) in the category of Employment Litigation and included on the list of The Best Lawyers in America in Labor Law – Management.
+Mr. Dibble has also been selected by his peers as one of Utah’s “Legal Elite,” as published in Utah Business Magazine (2009-2012, 2016, 2018-2020).

 - Branham v.
 Delta Airlines, Inc., Case No. 2017 WL 460989 (10th Cir.
 Feb.
 3, 2017).
 Affirming summary judgment granted in favor of Delta on claims brought by former employee, including for FMLA interference.